lindbrook/packageRank/README.md

 explicit.
 Here’s the revelant details from this release’s [“New features”](https://cran.r-project.org/doc/manuals/r-release/NEWS.html):

     The default value for options("timeout") can be set from enviromnent variable R_DEFAULT_INTERNET_TIMEOUT, still defaulting to 60 (seconds) if that is not set or invalid.

 This change occasionally affected functions that download logs.
 This was especially true over slower internet connections and with larger log files.
-To fix this, relevant functions, which make use `fetchCranLog()`, will now temporarily change the timeout to 300 seconds and then reset the value to your configuration’s setting.
+To fix this, relevant functions, which make use `fetchCranLog()`, will now temporarily change the timeout to 300 seconds and then reset the value back to your configuration’s original setting.